Mrs Arezu Akbarian

 Philosophy & Vision

-Seeking support is a courageous step, and I would be honoured to walk alongside you on this journey with compassion and care.
-My name is Rez, and I’m a licensed Psychotherapist and Counsellor with over seven years of experience helping individuals navigate challenges such as substance use disorders, anxiety, depression, ADHD, sleep issues, and self-esteem.
+Seeking support is a courageous and empowering step, and I am here to walk alongside you with compassion and care.
+My name is Rez, and I’m a qualified Psychotherapist and Counsellor with over seven years of experience helping individuals navigate challenges such as anxiety, depression, ADHD, substance use, sleep issues, and self-esteem.

-I believe therapy is a collaborative process rooted in trust and empathy.
-My approach is trauma-informed and tailored to your unique needs, drawing from evidence-based methods like CBT, DBT, ACT, and Motivational Interviewing.
+I believe therapy is a collaborative process built on trust and empathy.
+My trauma-informed approach is tailored to your unique needs, using evidence-based techniques such as cognitive and behavioural therapies, mindfulness practices, and motivational strategies.
 I also have specialised training in Psychedelic-Assisted Therapy to help clients integrate transformative experiences into their healing.

-Together, we’ll create a safe, supportive space where you feel seen, heard, and empowered to grow at your own pace.
-If this resonates with you, I look forward to connecting.
+Together, we’ll create a safe, supportive space where you feel valued, understood, and empowered to grow at your own pace.
+I look forward to connecting with you.

 Background